SAP-samples/teched2025-DT265/exercises/ex2/README.md

 ### Create the Destination to Access the Base Application

 You need to create a destination in the subscriber subaccount to connect to the *Poetry Slams* OData service using the service broker instance.
-This destination was configured in the [xs-app.json](https://github.com/SAP-samples/partner-reference-application-extension/blob/main/partner-reference-extension-catering-ui/PoetrySlamService.edmx)-file to enable tenant-specific data calls in an earlier step.
+This destination was configured in the [xs-app.json](https://github.com/SAP-samples/partner-reference-application-extension/blob/main/partner-reference-extension-catering-ui/PoetrySlamService.edmx) file to enable tenant-specific data calls in an earlier step.

 In the SAP BTP consumer subaccount, go to *Connectivity* and choose *Destinations* to create a *New Destination* with the following field values: